 - 4 cups water

-Using a measuring cup with spout or a funnel, fill each Zipicle bag to the fill line then zip closed.
+- Using a measuring cup with spout or a funnel, fill each Zipzicle bag to the fill line then zip closed.
 Repeat for each bag.

 Array ( [calories] => 7 [carbohydrates] => 1.9 [protein] => 0.1 [fat] => 0 [cholesterol] => 0 [sodium] => 0.2 [potassium] => 19 [fiber] => 0 [sugar] => 1 [vitamin_a] => 0 [vitamin_c] => 8.3 [calcium] => 0 [iron] => 0 )